hamedniroomand/nuxt-nest-boilerplate/readme.md

 - **Static Generation**: Pre-rendered for optimal performance and SEO
 - **API Integration**: Communicates with the NestJS backend

+## Development vs Production

+### Development Mode
+- Client and server run on separate ports defined by `CLIENT_PORT` and `SERVER_PORT`
+- Client runs Nuxt's dev server with hot module replacement
+- Server runs on NestJS with auto-reloading
+- API requests from client must be configured to reach the correct backend URL
+- Changes to either codebase trigger hot-reloading independently

+### Production Mode
+- NestJS serves the statically generated Nuxt site
+- Everything runs through a single port (defined by `SERVER_PORT`)
+- Static assets are served directly by NestJS
+- API requests are handled by the same server
+- Client port is no longer used as the client is pre-built and served as static files

 ## Database Setup

 This template uses MongoDB with Mongoose.
 Make sure to: